HaishuaiWang/DeepWalk_implementaion/README.md

 02/21/18 - Graph.py

-This contains helper functions to load the dataset, pre processing the graph and generating a corpus of random walks for the graph.
+This contains helper functions to load the dataset, pre-processing the graph and generating a corpus of random walks for the graph.

 02/21/18 - DeepWalk.ipynb